Code-the-Dream-School/node-essentials-pieces/express-concepts.md

 app.use(express.json())
 ```

 This middleware parses the body of a request that has content-type "application/json".
 The resulting object is stored in req.body.
+There are other body parsers to be used in other circumstances, for example to catch data that is posted from an HTML form.

 ### **The req and res Objects**